Franke Wilmer: 2012 congressional election

-In February 2011, Wilmer was the first candidate from either party to announce her candidacy for Montana's At-large congressional district in the U.S. House of Representatives in 2012.
-Wilmer was endorsed by the National Women's Political Caucus She finished second in the Democratic primary, with 14,836 votes (18.4%).
+In February 2011, Wilmer was the first candidate from either party to announce her candidacy for Montana's at-large congressional district in the U.S. House of Representatives in 2012.
+Wilmer was endorsed by the National Women's Political Caucus She finished second of 6 candidates in the Democratic primary, with 14,836 votes (18.4%).

 Personal life

-Wilmer has lived in the city of Bozeman, Montana since 1991.
-She has one daughter.
+Wilmer lived in the city of Bozeman, Montana from 1991 to 2021.
+She has one daughter and four grandchildren.
+After retiring from Montana State University in 2021, she moved to Denver where she lives with her husband and stepson.